 Between the apricots and cherries (sweets and tarts, mind you), the spring blossom season is a spectacular time to take an afternoon drive or bike ride.
 We’ve mapped out four Northern Michigan cherry blossom tour routes—from Traverse City and Leelanau County north to Antrim County.
-(Plus, restaurant recommendations along each route!)
-Cherries typically blossom in mid-May, but the unpredictable weather plays a major role—check MyNorth for updates or email us at [email protected]
+Cherries typically blossom in mid-May, but the unpredictable weather plays a major role.

 Start your cherry blossom vacation with this gorgeous aerial view of the blooms!

 Route 1: Old Mission Peninsula

-Old Mission Peninsula is a premier agricultural area in Northern Michigan, and the heirloom orchards along M37—also known as Center Road—are breathtaking against the backdrop of West and East Grand Traverse Bay.
-Take a drive up M37 north from Traverse City and explore some of the less-well-traveled (but still paved) back roads on the 30-mile route.
-Along the way, stop by Jolly Pumpkin, Boathouse or Peninsula Grill for a bite to eat, and don’t forget about the peninsula’s award-winning wineries!
+Old Mission Peninsula is a premier agricultural area in Northern Michigan, and the heirloom orchards along M-37—also known as Center Road—are breathtaking against the backdrop of the East and West arms of Grand Traverse Bay.
+Take a drive up M-37 north from Traverse City and explore some of the less-well-traveled (but still paved) back roads on the 30-mile route.
+Along the way, stop by Jolly Pumpkin or Boathouse for a bite to eat, and don’t forget about the peninsula’s award-winning wineries.

 Route 2: Leelanau County